Ann Dusenberry

-Ann Dusenberry (born September 13, 1953) is an American film, stage and television actress.
+Ann Dusenberry (born September 13, 1953) is an American film, television, and stage actress.
+She appeared in about 50 film and television productions from the early 1970s to the early 1990s.
+Among her best-known roles are those of Tina Wilcox in the horror film Jaws 2 (1978), Stevie in the romantic drama film Heart Beat (1980) and Valerie in the thriller Cutter's Way (1981).
+After her retirement from the film industry in 1992, she remained active as an actress on stage, performing sporadically.

 Biography

-Early Life and Education
+Early life and education

 Ann Dusenberry was born in Tucson, Arizona as the daughter of Bruce and Katie Dusenberry.
 Dusenberry studied theater arts for four years, first at the University of Arizona, then Occidental College, where she earned her degree.
 She got her first role by circulating her resume and photograph within the Universal Studios offices using internal envelopes obtained by her boyfriend, a truck driver for Universal.
 She then signed a seven-year contract with Universal.